GLOBAL MARKETS-Stocks, oil fall further on virus, U.S. election angst

 Oil prices fell for the fourth time this week, weighed by demand concerns as COVID-19 cases swelled globally and fresh lockdowns were to start in Europe's two largest economies.

-The oil weakness led to a broad sell-off of commodity-linked currencies, including the Russian rouble, Norwegian crown and Canadian dollar.
+The oil weakness led to a sell-off of some commodity-linked currencies, including the Russian rouble.

 The dollar index, measuring the greenback against a basket of peers, was little changed on the day and was on track for only its second weekly gain of over 1% in more than six months as its safe-haven appeal shone this week.